 Faculty Expenses

-Faculty expenses associated with the program travel are ultimately covered by the fees paid by participating students and community members.
+Faculty expenses associated with the program travel should be covered by the fees paid by participating students and community members.
 Faculty will work to keep these fees as reasonable as possible.
+In some cases, professional development money may be used by the faculty to keep costs down or spread costs across multiple faculty.

 The following expenses are covered for the faculty leaders: